 Charts

-You can create and share template charts with pre-selected time series and calculations to reuse when you or your colleagues troubleshoot or perform root cause analysis.
+Explore, trend, and analyze time series in Charts using no-code tools.
+Find data using contextualized engineering diagrams and create template charts with pre-selected time series and calculations to reuse when you or your colleagues troubleshoot or perform root cause analysis.

-1. Navigate to the CDF portal application > Charts.
+Navigate to Industrial tools > Charts.

 Work with charts